1981–82 Yugoslav Cup: First round

 First round proper was played on 7 October 1981.
 Ties were decided over a single leg, with penalty shootouts used to determine winners when matches ended in a draw after regular time.
 Sixteen out of eighteen 1981–82 Yugoslav First League clubs entered the competition at this stage (everyone except Osijek and Teteks, who were only promoted to top level at the end of the 1980–81 season).

-Each of the sixteen top level clubs were paired with a lower-tier team who made it to this stage through preliminary qualifiers.
-In addition, Croatia Zurich, a Zurich-based club ran by Croatian emigrants in Switzerland, also received a spot, but exited the tournament following a 5–0 defeat to Budućnost.
+Each of the sixteen top-level clubs were paired with a lower-tier team who made it to this stage through preliminary qualifiers.
+In addition, Croatia Zürich, a Zürich-based club ran by Croatian emigrants in Switzerland, also received a spot, but exited the tournament following a 5–0 defeat to Budućnost.

-Seven top level clubs were knocked out at this stage: OFK Belgrade, Partizan, Radnički Niš, Vardar, Zagreb and the defending cup winners Velež, who lost their tie to Montenegrin minnows Mogren on penalties.
+Seven top-level clubs were knocked out at this stage: OFK Belgrade, Partizan, Radnički Niš, Vardar, Zagreb and the defending cup winners Velež, who lost their tie to Montenegrin minnows Mogren on penalties.

 In the following tables winning teams are marked in bold; teams from outside top level are marked in italic script.

 Second round

 Second round, or round of 16, was played on 7 November 1981.
-It featured nine top flight and seven lower level clubs.
+It featured nine top flight and seven lower-level clubs.
 Galenika and Rad were the only two teams from outside top level who managed to progress, both after winning ties against fellow minnows Maribor and Mogren.